>

 More

-12 Mar 2012 11:08 #79201
+12 Mar 2012 11:08 #79201 by chairman

 The public health challenges in Zambia are intimidating: life expectancy is 46, more than one million of Zambia’s 14 million people are living with H.I.V. or AIDS and more than 1 in 10 children will die before they reach 5.
 To cope with this, there are slightly more than 600 doctors working in the public sector, which is where most Zambians get their health care.
 That is 1 doctor for every 23,000 people, compared with about 1 for every 416 in the United States.
 If Desai decides to stay here, the world’s richest country will have gained a bright young doctor.
 The loss to Zambia will be much greater.